-In fiscal year 2019, Wake Forest Baptist Health provided community benefits valued at $580.8 million for the fiscal year ending June 30, 2019.
-This is $130.2 million more than last year ($450.6 million) when we reported our highest community benefits to date.
+In fiscal year 2020, Wake Forest Baptist Health provided community benefits valued at $596.2 million for the fiscal year ending June 30, 2020.
+This is $15.4 million more than last year, which was a record high at $580.8 million.

-Community benefits include charity care, unreimbursed care, education and research as well as community outreach programs and services that are offered system-wide across Wake Forest Baptist Health’s many locations.
+Community benefits include charity care, unreimbursed care, education and research as well as community outreach programs and services that are offered system-wide across Wake Forest Baptist Health’s 22-county service area.

 Julie Ann Freischlag, MD